David Huebner

+David Huebner (born 1960) is an American lawyer.
+He is an international arbitrator based in Southern California.
+He previously served as the United States Ambassador to New Zealand and Samoa.
+He was the first openly gay ambassador in the Obama administration and the third openly gay ambassador in United States history.

 Early life

 Huebner was born in Mahanoy City, Pennsylvania, a small coal mining town in Schuylkill County.
 He attended Mahanoy Area High School after which he earned an A.B. degree summa cum laude from Princeton University's Woodrow Wilson School of Public and International Affairs.
 While at Princeton he was named a David Lawrence Scholar, served as president of Quadrangle Club, and was inducted into Phi Beta Kappa.
 He earned his Juris Doctor degree at Yale Law School, where he served as editor-in-chief of the Yale Journal on Regulation, was director of the Street Law Project (which taught civics and basic law classes in local high schools), and was a member of the Yale AIDS Law Project, a student group that assisted with the publication of AIDS and the Law.
 From 1984 to 1985, Huebner was on leave of absence from Yale as a Henry Luce Scholar, serving as a special assistant to the Hon.
 Koji Kakizawa, a member of the lower house of Japan's Diet.